 \section{Abstract}

 Managing delivery deadlines in automated warehouses and factories is crucial for maintaining customer satisfaction and ensuring seamless production.
-This study introduces the problem of online multi-agent pickup and delivery with task deadlines (MAPD-D), which is an advanced variant of the online MAPD problem incorporating delivery deadlines.
-MAPD-D presents a dynamic deadline-driven approach that includes task deadlines, with tasks being added at any time (online), thus challenging conventional MAPD frameworks.
+This study introduces the problem of online multi-agent pickup and delivery with task deadlines (MAPD-D), an advanced variant of the online MAPD problem incorporating delivery deadlines.
+In the MAPD problem, agents must manage a continuous stream of delivery tasks online.
+Tasks are added at any time.
+Agents must complete their tasks while avoiding collisions with each other.
+MAPD-D introduces a dynamic, deadline-driven approach that incorporates task deadlines, challenging the conventional MAPD frameworks.
 To tackle MAPD-D, we propose a novel algorithm named deadline-aware token passing (D-TP).
-The D-TP algorithm is designed to calculate pickup deadlines and assign tasks while balancing execution cost and deadline proximity.
-Additionally, we introduce the D-TP with task swaps (D-TPTS) method to further reduce task tardiness, enhancing flexibility and efficiency via task-swapping strategies.
+The D-TP algorithm calculates pickup deadlines and assigns tasks while balancing execution cost and deadline proximity.
+Additionally, we introduce the D-TP with task swaps (D-TPTS) method to further reduce task tardiness, enhancing flexibility and efficiency through task-swapping strategies.
 Numerical experiments were conducted in simulated warehouse environments to showcase the effectiveness of the proposed methods.
-Both D-TP and D-TPTS demonstrate significant reductions in task tardiness compared to existing methods, thereby contributing to efficient operations in automated warehouses and factories with delivery deadlines.
+Both D-TP and D-TPTS demonstrated significant reductions in task tardiness compared to existing methods.
+Our methods contribute to efficient operations in automated warehouses and factories with delivery deadlines.